virtengine/docs.virtengine.com/_configuration/whmcs.md

 1. Enable billing
 2. Ensure that users can add funds to your WHMCS Installation
  - Go to Setup -> General Settings -> Credit & Enable 'adding funds' while disabling Require Active Order.

+### Get in touch with our team.

+If you'd like to test VirtEngine's billing modules, make sure to contact us via email - hello@virtengine.com